-(a) Recommend to the CO a safety professional in the Risk Management Office to serve as the RPPM.
+(a) Recommend to the CO a Safety Professional in the Risk Management Office to serve as the CRPPM.

-(b) Provide staff supervision over the RPPM.
+(b) Provide supervision over the CRPPM.

-(c) Ensure the RPPM is trained and qualified to perform his or her duties.
+(c) Ensure the CRPPM is trained and qualified to perform his or her duties.

-(d) Provide the necessary resources to allow the RPPM to effectively manage the program.
+(d) Provide the necessary resources to allow the CRPPM to effectively manage the program.

-(e) Budget for and fund respiratory protection equipment and training.
+(e) Budget for and fund respiratory protection equipment and training related to the Respiratory Protection Program.

-(3) RPPM.
-The RPPM will:
+(3) CRPPM.
+The CRPPM will:

-(a) Serve as Program Manager of this Program.
+(a) Serve as the Program Manager for this program.

-(b) Enforce the provisions of this Order through scheduled safety and health inspections and program audits.
+(b) Enforce the provisions of this order through scheduled Safety and Health Inspections and program audits.